E2S2: Encoding-Enhanced Sequence-to-Sequence Pretraining for Language Understanding and Generation: Experiments

 \subsubsection{\textbf{Influence of the Pretraining Objectives}}

-As mentioned in Sec.~\ref{e2s2} and Eq.~\ref{eq4}, we operate the E2S2 with the combination of multiple training objectives, i.e., $\{\mathcal{L}^*_{nll},\mathcal{L}_{nll},\mathcal{L}_{de},\mathcal{L}_{cl}\}$.
-To investigate the impact of these objectives, we report the results of different objective combinations in Tab.~\ref{tab:ablation1}.
-For clarity, the models are represented as M1 to M5 from top to bottom.
+As Eq.~\ref{eq4}, we optimize E2S2 with the combination of multiple training objectives, \textit{i.e.}, $\{\mathcal{L}^*_{nll},\mathcal{L}_{nll},\mathcal{L}_{de},\mathcal{L}_{cl}\}$.
+To investigate their effectiveness, we report the results of different objective combinations in Table~\ref{tab:ablation1}.
+Notably, to avoid the influence of prompt, we did not use the prompt-based approach in this study.
+For clarity, the models are denoted as M1 to M5 from top to bottom.

-We can find that the model with all pretraining objectives (M5) performs best and all objectives are of benefit to our E2S2 model consistently.
-Specifically, with the help of $\mathcal{L}_{de}$, M2 can greatly improve over the vanilla seq2seq model M1, especially on the CoLA task where the improvement is +3.2\%.
-Also, when using the full contrastive objective, i.e., $\{\mathcal{L}^*_{nll},\mathcal{L}_{nll},\mathcal{L}_{cl}\}$, M4 outperforms the M1 consistently and achieves +2.0\% averaged gains in terms of Pearson-Spearman correlations on STS-B task.
-These results prove the significance of integrating more self-supervised information in the encoder side of seq2seq pretrained models, which can confirm our claim.
+As shown in Table~\ref{tab:ablation1}, the model with all pretraining objectives (\textit{i.e.}, M5) performs best and all objectives are beneficial to our E2S2 model consistently.
+Specifically, with the help of $\mathcal{L}_{de}$, M2 greatly improves over the vanilla seq2seq model M1, especially on the CoLA task, with a improvement of +3.2\%.
+Similarly, when using the full contrastive objective, \textit{i.e.}, $\{\mathcal{L}^*_{nll},\mathcal{L}_{nll},\mathcal{L}_{cl}\}$, M4 outperforms M1 consistently and achieves +2.0\% averaged gains in terms of Pearson-Spearman correlations on STS-B task.
+These results prove the significance of integrating more self-supervised objectives on the encoder side of seq2seq pretrained models, which confirms our claim.